sreebhattacharyya/sreebhattacharyya.github.io/index.md

 - Can we model and automatically predict what emotions are expressed through body language/gestures?
 - Using theories from cognitive science and neuroscience to better inform model design for emotion understanding.
 - What are some general improvements in VLMs that can enhance their capabilities in a wide range of subjective reasoning tasks (eg., personality alignment, etc.)?
 - How can we predict the memorability of some content?
-(In collaboration with Dr. Yaman K. Singla, and Somesh Singh from Adobe MDSR Labs, India)
+(In collaboration with Adobe MDSR Labs, India)

 Prior to joining my PhD, I was a Software Engineer at [Microsoft, India](https://www.microsoft.com/en-in/msidc/), working with Azure storage.
 I graduated with a B.Tech. in Computer Science from IIEST Shibpur in 2022.